chamithharshamal/GhostShare-Anonymous-File-Sharing-/VERCEL_DEPLOYMENT_GUIDE.md

 ## Setting Up Environment Variables in Vercel

 1. Go to your Vercel dashboard
-2. Select your GhostShare project
+2. Select your ShadeDrop project
 3. Go to Settings > Environment Variables
 4. Add each of the required environment variables listed above